eyecantell/prepdir/INSTALL.md

 The default config.yaml included with the prepdir package (lowest precedence).

 The output file (e.g., prepped_dir.txt) is automatically excluded.
 The configuration uses .gitignore-style glob patterns.
+To initialize a project-level config with the default exclusions: prepdir --init

+If .prepdir/config.yaml already exists, use --force to overwrite: prepdir --init --force

 Example config.yaml:
 exclude:
   directories: